 - Stipend, housing and meals provided during the three weeks of SOFIA

-The SOFIA program is by invitation only.
-Students are invited to apply to the program based on grades when admitted as high school seniors.
-Fall 2021 SOFIA applications will become available in March 2021.
+SOFIA is by invitation only.
+Students are invited to apply to the program based on grades when admitted.
+Fall 2023 SOFIA application is now available.

 Create, perform, research and write